MrDeiv/ActionableSTIX/README.md

 ## Results
 In the `/results` folder we provide the fives evaluations perfomed.
 Each subfolder details one of them.
+- **Case 1**: Goofy Guineapig
+- **Case 2**: Smooth Operator
+- **Case 3**: Small Sieve
+- **Case 4**: Jaguar Tooth
+- **Case 5**: COLDSTEEL

 Into these subfolders we stored the application log, the output JSON, the PDF report and the HTML visualization and the time and F1 score measures performed using the script `measures.py`.

+- `app.log` contains the execution details.
+From it, it is possible to determine the documents used to generate the responses.
+- `execution_scores_XX.log` recorded the precision, recall and F1 score computed during the evaluations.
+The ground truth we used are in the folder `ground_truths`.
+- `execution_times_XX.log` stores the execution times.
+- `XX_graph_plot.png` contains the plot of the graph representing the attack.
+- `XX_report.pdf` is the automatic report generated from the application output.
+- `graph.html` contains the HTML visualization of the graph.
+- `LOW_output.json` is the main output of the pipeline, detailing the related attack.
+This output was generated with a LOW human-interaction level.

+Moreover, the STIX used as references are stored in the folder `sample_stix`.